divagr18/git-wars-pokemon/team-rocket.md

 You must pass through this obstacle to continue.

 Merge this trouble into your journey.
-Accept the chaos - let Team Rocket's values invade!
+These guys cant be trusted.
+Dont accept anything from him.

 Then seek out Meowth... he says he has the "answer" you need...